 Every time I thought I had a platform waxed, it changed… And I was always worried that some or other Google beast was going to be a dickhead.

 Over the years I’ve had to look through every nook and cranny on the internet to get traffic to my travel sites and clients, and I’m glad I did.

-Now if I want to bring a couple thousand visitors to a website, all it takes is a link or share in the right place.
+Now if I want to bring a couple of thousand visitors to a website, all it takes is a link or share in the right place.
 There are few things as satisfying as seeing a huge influx of visitors coming to your site because of something you did.

-There is a winning formula to acquiring this traffic, as every platform has its strengths, weaknesses, and use… Every platform performs differently, but I’ve narrowed it down to the top places that you can get traffic for your travel website.
+There is a winning formula for acquiring this traffic, as every platform has its strengths, weaknesses, and use… Every platform performs differently, but I’ve narrowed it down to the top places that you can get traffic for your travel website.

 The most important takeaway from this article is that you need to build a community and a network of people who support and follow your online escapades.

 The best way to do this is to get involved in travel Facebook groups and build a following on some of the platforms mentioned below…

 15 Places to Increase Traffic to your Website